Phasmarhabditis hermaphrodita: Reproduction and development

 Phasmarhabditis hermaphrodita is protandrous autogamous hermaphrodite, whose main substrate to reproduce on is mainly bacterial rich environments such as decomposing cadavers (slugs, snails, worms, insects), leaves, compost and slug faeces.
 Third stage infective dauers seek out new hosts responding to host cues such as slime and faeces or a bacteria rich environment.
 Once a new host is found, the dauer enters the slug via the dorsal integumental pouch beneath the mantle and then to the shell cavity via the short canal, next the dauer then develops into a self-fertilizing hermaphrodite and starts to produce young.
 The mother can produce up to 250–300 young whilst inside their still alive host.

 Deroceras reticulatum infected with slug parasitic roundworm Phasmarhabditis hermaphrodita.

-At this stage, depending on temperature, the weight of the gastropod, nematode density in the soil the host may die within 4 to 21 days, however, studies show if large enough (over 1g), some slugs (e.g. Arion lusitanicus) can resist infection.
+At this stage, depending on temperature, the weight of the gastropod, and nematode density in the soil, the host may die within 4 to 21 days, however, studies show if large enough (over 1g), some slugs (e.g. Arion lusitanicus) can resist infection.
 The process involved in killing the host is still not fully understood, whether it is due to internal damage from new offspring or the releasing of M. osloensis.
 M. osloensis was found growing cultures of P. hermaphrodita and was shown to kill slugs when injected in large amounts into D. reticulatum, but it is not vertically transmitted to offspring, hence its role in the pathogenicity process is currently unclear.
 When infected by P. hermaphrodita both morphological and behavioural characteristics of the slug change.
 Morphological changes include a swelling of the mantle area, where both fluid and reproducing nematodes accumulate.
 Behavioral changes include the fact that infected slugs will be more attracted to areas with populations of P. hermaphrodita, increasing the reproductive fitness of the nematode.

 Infected slugs will also find secluded places to die, such as cracks in the soil where they can move down into and conceal themselves deeper within the soil layer.
 This is theorised to be P. hermaphrodita manipulating the host to go to a more favourable environment.
 This ensures that they are left alone with the cadaver and avoid any interference with scavengers.
 The soil also helps to prevent the cadaver from drying out, which creates a moist environment that promotes diverse bacterial growth.
 Reproduction occurs and the next generation continues to reproduce until food runs out and more third stage infective dauers are produced and the cycle is repeated.